tobiscode/disstans/docsrc/tutorials/tutorial_4.rst

 This will create a network of 8 stations, arranged in a circle, and define the timespan we're interested in.

-In the next step, like i the previous tutorial, we will create a function that returns model parameters for the generation of the synthetic data.
+In the next step, like in the previous tutorial, we will create a function that returns model parameters for the generation of the synthetic data.
 The function most crucially though will also create the correlated noise.
 It does that by defining a (constant) noise covariance matrix, and then rotating that based on the